Riki Ellison

-High School career
+Early life

 Ellison played for the Amphitheater Panthers in Tucson, Arizona, where he won a State Championship in 1975.
 Ellison was the first All American at Amphitheater High School, and in 1977, he won Arizona Player of the Year.
 Ellison's jersey number, 35, has since been retired.
 Ellison is also a member of the Pima County Hall of Fame.

 College career

 Ellison was part of a USC Trojans team that won two Rose Bowls in 1979 and 1980 and won a National Championship.
-Ellison was a four year starter, beginning his Freshman year on the 1978 National Championship team.
+Ellison was a four-year starter, beginning his Freshman year on the 1978 National Championship team.
 He graduated from USC with a degree in international relations with a graduate emphasis on defense and strategic studies.

 Professional career

-The NFL San Francisco 49ers chose him with their fifth-round pick in the 1983 NFL Draft becoming the first-ever New Zealander and Māori to play in Professional Football.
+The NFL San Francisco 49ers chose him with their fifth-round pick in the 1983 NFL draft becoming the first-ever New Zealander and Māori to play in Professional Football.
 Jerry Attaway, his conditioning coach at USC and (teammate) Ronnie Lott had convinced Bill Walsh to select him in the draft.
 That year, Ellison was named to the All-Rookie Team and the next season named on the All Madden Team and he was an alternate All-Pro at the end of his career with the Raiders.
 Riki Ellison played in the same defensive backfield alongside Ronnie Lott for 12 seasons at USC, 49ers and Raiders.

 Ellison won three Super Bowls during his seven years with the 49ers.
-He was drafted alongside a pair of future Pro Bowlers, running back Roger Craig and center/guard Jesse Sapolu.
+He was drafted alongside a pair of future Pro Bowlers, running back Roger Craig and centre/guard Jesse Sapolu.
 In his final season with the 49ers in 1989, he broke his right arm in the final preseason game and was placed on the injured reserve list for the season.
 He played his final three seasons with the Los Angeles Raiders.

-Ellison's career included winning 3 Super Bowl, playing in 5 championship games, 9 years in the NFL Playoffs, and 5 interceptions in the NFL Playoffs.
+Ellison's career included winning 3 Super Bowls, playing in 5 championship games.

 In 2017, Ellison was inducted into the Polynesian Football Hall of Fame.